 Intervention for Individuals with Alcohol Misuse Issues

 Once a spot in a program has been secured, it’s time for the family to confront the person with the addiction and present treatment as a way to a better life.
 Often called an intervention, this step is hard for some families because they don’t know what to expect from their loved ones.
 For this reason, it’s best to enlist the help of a professional interventionist who can steer the conversion in the best way, to increase the likelihood that the person in need seeks help.

-An interventionist is skilled at dealing with potential challenges during the intervention, such as:
+An interventionist is skilled at dealing with potential challenges during the alcohol intervention, such as:

 Other interventions can come from medical professionals as part of the person’s regular health screenings.
-A review in Alcohol and Alcoholism of studies on interventions has shown that screening and brief intervention performed by primary care physicians can help individuals become aware of alcohol addictions and seek further treatment.
+Studies show that early screening and brief interventions performed by primary care physicians can help individuals become aware of alcohol addictions and seek further treatment.2

-Treatment for alcoholism generally involves the person first withdrawing from alcohol, via medical detox, and then undergoing various treatments and therapies designed to motivate change.
-Therapy often involves identifying the underlying issues that led to alcohol abuse in the first place.
+Treatment for alcohol use disorder generally involves the person first withdrawing from alcohol, via medical detox, and then undergoing various treatments and therapies designed to motivate change.
+Therapy often involves identifying the underlying issues that led to alcohol misuse in the first place.
 Oftentimes, family therapy is part of the recovery process.

 Another purpose of family therapy is to adjust family relationships in a way that is supportive to all family members throughout the addiction recovery process.
 Sometimes, nuances in family relationships can be a source of stress or even a trigger for the person who has an alcohol addiction, and sometimes, family members’ behaviors can have the unintended result of enabling that person’s addiction.
 Family therapy can help with all these issues and provide all family members with the tools needed to improve relations.